NRM Courses

 Traditional forestry practices will be introduced, with emphasis on how established practices can be integrated with the concepts of sustainable forestry and ecosystem management.
 The presentation, discussion, and synthesis of new approaches to the management of forest ecosystems will be especially stressed.
 (3-0-3) Offered winter semester.
 Prerequisite: NRM 250.
 4

-An introduction to the principles of fisheries science and management, focusing on the process and tools for managing fish populations and their habitat as well as emphasizing quantitative methods for fisheries assessment.
+An introduction to the principles of fisheries science and management.
+The focus is on the process and tools for managing fish populations and their habitats as well as emphasizing quantitative and sampling methods for fisheries assessment.